quicsharp/quicsharp/README.md

 This project is based on the [IETF QUIC Transport draft v23](https://datatracker.ietf.org/doc/draft-ietf-quic-transport/23/).

 It is an experimental project, and the goal is to implement QUIC over UDP as a C# library.
 This is a school project, so due to time constraints, some parts of the implementation don't perfectly match the draft.
+It is not actively maintained.

 ## State of the project